Jammu and Kashmir People's Democratic Party: History

 The PDP was founded in 1999 by the former Union Home Minister Mufti Mohammed Sayeed.
 It captured power in Jammu and Kashmir in October 2002 Assembly elections.
-In 2004 it had one member each in the Lok Sabha and in the Rajya Sabha.
+In 2004, it had one member each in the Lok Sabha and in the Rajya Sabha.
 It was a member of the ruling United Progressive Alliance until the 2009 general election.

-Sayeed headed the PDP-Indian National Congress Coalition Government between October 2002 and November 2005, and he was the party's Patron until his death on 7 January 2016.
+Sayeed headed the PDP-Indian National Congress coalition government between October 2002 and November 2005, and the PDP- BJP government between March 2015 and January 2016 and he was the party's patron until his death on 7 January 2016.
 The PDP is now headed by Mehbooba Mufti, Sayeed's daughter.

 The PDP operates on the ideology of self-rule, as distinctly different from the issues of autonomy.
-It believes that self-rule as a political philosophy, as opposed to autonomy, ensures the empowerment of the people of Jammu and Kashmir, while further engaging in debates over new political territoriality of Jammu and Kashmir.
+It believes that self-rule as a political philosophy, as opposed to autonomy, ensures the empowerment of the people of Jammu and Kashmir, while further engaging in debates over new political territoriality of the Jammu and Kashmir.

+In 2019 Indian general election and 2024 Indian general election, it failed to win any Lok Sabha seat.

-In the 2014 general election, three of its members were elected to the Lok Sabha.
-Its strength in the Legislative Assembly is 28 and in the Rajya Sabha is two.
-The party ran a Coalition government in Jammu and Kashmir with the Bharatiya Janata Party until the BJP abandoned the coalition on June 19, 2018, due to concerns about terrorism and radicalization in Kashmir.
+In the 2014 general election, three of its members were elected to the Lok Sabha, and its strength in the Legislative Assembly was 28.
+The party ran a coalition government in Jammu and Kashmir with the Bharatiya Janata Party until the BJP abandoned the coalition on June 19, 2018, due to concerns about terrorism and radicalization in Kashmir.

+The party won just 3 seats in the 2024 Jammu and Kashmir Legislative Assembly election.
+It was also its worst election performance in Jammu and Kashmir since its formation.